PooyehA/Deep-LASI/docs/source/documentation.rst

 .. ..  _profile:
 ..
 User-specific settings
 .. ~~~~~~~~~~~~~~~~~
-.. *Deep-LASI* uses profiles to allow the uers to work efficiently with data from different setups, configurations, assays or simply analysis folders.
+.. *Deep-LASI* uses profiles to allow the users to work efficiently with data from different setups, configurations, assays or simply analysis folders.
 ..
 It stores user-specific settings locally in the same MATLAB folder as *settings.mat* and *user_default_setting.mat*. *settings.mat* contains variables, on the path to the last working folder as well as camera specific settings. *user_default_setting.mat* contains a structure called *userdef* which comprises 34 fields with user specific variables when analyzing datasets

 .. ..  csv-table:: Data format